 About me, christina kann

 I've always loved to write.
 The first book I "wrote" was my retelling of my favorite childhood movie, Disney's Pocahontas.
 (My thoughts on that film have developed considerably since then.)
 In middle school, I produced two issues of a terrible magazine I dubbed The Average Seventh-Grade Girl, which led to me being drafted to write for the school newspaper, The Medallion.
 I dabbled with angst-inspired poetry and short stories in high school.
 I was sixteen when I wrote my first book, Wishes on Airplanes.
 It was essentially the tale of an overly-romanticized teen pregnancy that has no business being read by any teen anywhere in the world.
 But you always remember your first.

 It was then I realized that I could actually write.
 I liked it, I had the temperament, and I was good at it.
-I queried The Last Ginger, and though I had fully missed the dystopia tsunami by the time I had a polished final draft, it was a good exercise in persistence and rejection.
+I queried The Last Ginger, and though I had fully missed the dystopia wave by the time I had a polished final draft, it was a good exercise in persistence and rejection.
 I am still endlessly proud of that book, and I hope it can be at the forefront of a dystopia resurgence someday.